 Canterbury Christchurch University: one Article 26 Scholarship for a student seeking asylum in the UK, or a dependant or partner of someone seeking asylum or a student, dependant or partner of someone seeking asylum who has been granted Discretionary Leave to Remain or some other form of temporary status.
 The scholarship offers a full tuition fee waiver and an annual £1,000 bursary.

-Cardiff Metropolitan University: offers two scholarships to asylum seekers or their partners or dependants for postgraduate taught Master’s courses.
+Cardiff Metropolitan University: offers two scholarships to asylum seekers or their partners or dependants for postgraduate taught Master’s courses and two scholarships for undergraduate courses.
 The scholarships consist of a full tuition fee waiver, a bus pass, a daily lunch voucher and personal support.

 Cardiff University: two awards to students who are either asylum seekers or children of asylum seekers.
-Awards will cover the cost of tuition.
+Awards will cover the cost of tuition and provide a non-repayable grant of £4,000 per year.
 Additional awards of up to £1,000 are available through the Cardiff Education Trust Fund for students who have attended a secondary school in Cardiff and they, or their parents, are seeking asylum.